 Chanote (Nor Sor Si Jor)

 This is the only title deed a foreigner should buy in Thailand as it is full ownership of the property without any restrictions.
-There is a note about the Chanote in Thailand which is why it is always recommended to have a due diligence done on any property bought in Thailand.
+There is the possibility of an encumbered title deed such as with a Chanote in Thailand which is why it is always recommended to have a due diligence done on any property bought in Thailand.
 Never buy any property in Thailand without having a full due diligence done.
 The Chanote however recently has had its own issues:

 - Land right documents can be complicated as at times the Chanote may say 3 Rai of land but in reality it might only be 2 Rai of land.
 This is why a due diligence has to be done where a property lawyer will investigate the land and the title deed.